How to Prevent Dark Circles Under Your Eyes

 - Eye creams are also very effective to treat dark circles and moisturize the skin (Eye gels do not have a creamy texture like eye creams).

-- There are many cosmetic procedures for dark circles – laser surgery, chemical peels, injection fillers, etc. Consult your dermatologist to choose which one is the best.
+- There are many cosmetic procedures for dark circles – laser surgery, chemical peels, injection fillers, etc. Consult your dermatologist to choose which one is the best for you.

 Home Remedies for Dark Circles